Introduction

 - Manual processes

-- Multiple disconnected systems
+- Many disconnected systems

 - Static software tools

-AI may be added later to improve efficiency.
+AI may arrive later to boost efficiency.

 AI-Native Business

-An AI-native organization is designed differently.
+An AI-native firm is built differently.

 - Automation